 With so much growth and rapid development, security issues are bound to follow.
 As a result, towns like Denver have seen an upsurge in property crime since 2020.
 According to Denver police data, burglaries increased by 23 percent in 2020, robberies increased by 9%, auto theft increased by 61 percent, and stealing from cars increased by 39 percent over the preceding four years.
-So it’s no wonder that security cameras are in high demand.
+So, it’s no wonder that security cameras are in high demand.

-Security Camera Laws in Colorado FAQs:
+Everything About Security Camera Laws in Colorado